Kristen McNabb

 Kristen Claire McNabb (born April 17, 1994) is an American professional soccer player who plays as a center back or left back for San Diego Wave FC of the National Women's Soccer League (NWSL).

-McNabb played college soccer for the Virginia Cavaliers before being drafted by Seattle Reign FC (later OL Reign) in the fourth round of the 2017 NWSL Draft.
+She played college soccer for the Virginia Cavaliers before being drafted by Seattle Reign FC (later OL Reign) in the fourth round of the 2017 NWSL Draft.
 She spent five seasons with the Reign, including one on loan with Melbourne Victory FC.
 McNabb has also represented the United States on the under-18 and under-23 national teams.

 Early life

 McNabb was raised in Montville, New Jersey, where she attended Montville Township High School.
 She played club soccer for PDA Charge and captained the team to the national championship games twice.
 She was ranked 34th nationally by TopDrawerSoccer.

 College career

 McNabb attended the University of Virginia, where she played for the Cavaliers from 2013 to 2016 after redshirting the 2012 season due to injury.
 During the 2013 season, she made 19 appearances for the Cavaliers including two starts.
 She sustained a knee injury in a match against Virginia Tech on October 31 which prevented her from playing the remainder of the season.

 The following year, she started in all 26 games and scored her first goal during a match against Tennessee.
 During the 2015 season, McNabb started in all 23 games and was named to the Second-Team NSCAA All-Southeast Region.

 In the 2016 season, McNabb captained the Cavaliers.
 That September she was named the Atlantic Coast Conference (ACC) Co-Offensive Player Of The Week while playing as a defender and scoring twice against Virginia Tech.
 The same year, McNabb helped the Cavaliers to a record.
 The team reached the Round of 16 of the NCAA Division 1 Soccer Championship for the 12th straight season.